H.R. 3184: PFAS Alternatives Act

 Why it matters

-Directs the Department of Health and Human Services, through NIOSH, to create a grant program within 180 days to fund research, development, and testing of next-generation turnout gear.
+Directs the Department of Health and Human Services, through NIOSH, to launch a grant program within 180 days of enactment to fund research, development, and testing of next-generation turnout gear.

-Requires applicants to explain how they will work with firefighting organizations, especially groups representing rank-and-file firefighters, to move research into real-world use.
+Applicants must show how they'll partner with firefighting organizations, including groups representing rank-and-file firefighters, to move research into gear that's actually used in the field.

-Starting in fiscal year 2027, funds guidance and training for firefighters and other first responders on how to wear, decontaminate, and maintain the new gear safely.
+Beginning in fiscal year 2027, a separate program funds guidance and training for firefighters and other first responders on safely wearing, decontaminating, and maintaining the new gear.

-Requires the Secretary of Health and Human Services to report back to Congress within two years on progress under the research and training efforts.
+Within two years of enactment, the Secretary of Health and Human Services must report to Congress on progress under the research and training programs.

 Who benefits from H.R.
 3184?